What are long-tail keywords and how do they work in search marketing? You’re about to find out!

 So what are your options?

-WordStream's Free Keyword Tool, unlike other keyword suggestion tools, returns a virtually unlimited number of keywords, including multi-word long-tail keywords, for use in your organic and paid search campaigns.
-It's easy to find long-tail keywords with this free keyword research tool.
+It’s easy to find long-tail keywords with WordStream’s free keyword research tool.
 Just enter the word you want to research:

 Using long-tail keyword variations in your marketing campaigns is a win-win: better search rankings, more qualified search traffic, and lower costs per click.